UIUC-iSchool-DataViz/spring2020/syllabus.md

 Students are expected to have laptops with them, as well as access to Python installations, and will be encouraged to participate in class.
-Homework will be assigned and collected utilizing the Jupyter nbgrader extension or through other methods specified at time of submission.
+Homework will be assigned and collected utilizing the Jupyter nbgrader extension or through other methods specified at time of submission like Moodle.

 The central themes of the course are: